-Militants kill two Assam Rifles jawans in attack on vehicle escorting tourists near Arunachal border
+Militants kill two Assam Rifles jawans in attack near Arunachal border

 Several visitors to the state have been stranded on the highway after security personnel cordoned off the area.

-Suspected militants killed two Assam Rifles personnel and injured several others on Sunday morning in an attack on the paramilitary force’s vehicle that was escorting tourists near the Assam-Arunachal Pradesh border, PTI reported.
+Suspected militants killed two Assam Rifles personnel and injured several others on Sunday morning in an attack on a vehicle owned by the paramilitary force that was escorting tourists near the Assam-Arunachal Pradesh border, PTI reported.
 Security personnel fired back after the attackers threw grenades at the vehicle.

 The incident took place at Jagun 12th Mile Barabasti on NH-53 bordering Tinsukia district.
 Officials said the area has been cordoned off and a search operation is underway.